-Prints will usually be shipped out within 5 business days, after which the delivery time depends on the destination.
+Orders will usually be sent out within 5-10 business days, after which the delivery time depends on the destination.
 Please see the Shipping + Policies for more information about delivery times to your country.

 How much does the shipping cost?

 All orders above 90€ are currently being shipped free of charge, no matter the destination.
 There might be additional import taxes applied to orders sent outside of the European Union.
 Any such charges are the buyer's responsibility.

 I most certainly do!
 See available countries here.
 Orders above 90€ are shipped free of charge.